4 Independent Company

 Monday, September 8, 1975

-Lance Sergeant Frederick Peachey served with the Independent Companies and No 2 Commando.
+Lance Sergeant Frederick Peachey from Warrington served with the Independent Companies and No 2 Commando.

-- 17 September 1943 Cpl.
-Peachey was awarded the Military Medal for "gallant and distinguished services during operations at Salerno".
+- 16/17 September 1943 Cpl.
+Peachey was awarded the Military Medal for gallant and distinguished service during operations at Salerno.
+He was wounded a second time during this action.

-- 17 April 1945 Acting Lance Sergeant Peachey was awarded a Bar to his Military Medal for "gallant and distinguished services in Italy".
+- 17 April 1945 Acting Lance Sergeant Peachey was awarded a Bar to his Military Medal for gallant and distinguished services in Italy.
+He was wounded for a third time during this action.

 Recommendation for the Military Medal